 06/02/2010 – 56.5 miles

 Woke up this morning groggy and busted.
-And the rain.
+And confronted by the rain.
 I thought not much of it at first, as I got up to brush teeth + stretch and such.
 It was not until returning to camp that I realized this was a seriously persistent downpour.
-Decided to pick up all contents of site, 3 trips total, and move to a nearby covered picnic area to dry things out, breakfast, and get effectively organized.
-I strung up the 3 sections of my tent (fly, tent, footprint) to the rafters of the sheltered area in hopes that they would dry sufficiently so as not to weigh down and be uncomfortable tonight.
-Of course the effort was useless.
+Decided to pick up all contents of my site, 3 trips in total, and move to a nearby covered picnic area to dry things out, breakfast, and get effectively organized.
+I strung up the 3 sections of my tent (fly, tent, footprint) to the rafters of the sheltered area in hopes that they would dry sufficiently so as not to weigh down and be uncomfortable later tonight.
+Of course, the effort was useless.
 I got out onto the road by about 10:30 (after waking at 8:00) and was 100 percent entirely drenched, gear and all, within 5 short minutes.
 Holy jesus.
 This was a serious, serious torrential downpour.

 Now I have been concerned with the weight on my back end since day one, so this extra carriage of rainwater just added to the worry.
 I estimate that the total effect of rain added 8-10 lbs to my already heavy load.
 I could immediately feel the additional drag.
 Just starting out the day, I thought, for how long could I maintain this?
 Cycled 15 miles to the state line, snapped a quick drenched picture, then immediately bolted for the Crissey Field Welcome Centre.
 There I found a beautiful new building with all sorts of free literature, maps, etc., and kind but not impressively knowledgeable folks.
 Said the storm was expected to last through the weekend (its Wednesday), had never seen anything like it before.
 Yeehaw.